 The BFA in Cinematic Arts expands this curriculum by providing students a comprehensive education in filmmaking and video production.
 In addition to the foundational CNMA classes, our Cinematic Arts students take multiple classes within specific areas of specialization, such as screenwriting, directing, editing or cinematography.
 The degree also offers numerous classes in film history and theory designed to provide students important foundations for their artistic work.
 The final year of the Cinematic Arts degree is focused on faculty-directed practicums and a two-semester senior project designed to showcase the student’s best cinematic skills.

-A minor in Cinema & New Media Arts is also available.
+A minor in Cinema & New Media Arts (18 credit hours) is also available.